daeddy/task_organizer/README.md

 <a id="sorting-filtering"></a>

-### Sorting & filtering
+### Sorting & filtering (Should have's)
 As mentioned earlier on the pagination implementation part (see <a href="#pagination-implementation">pagination implementation</a>) if sorting and filtering were to be implemented I would use the same pattern.

 For sorting I would add a `sort` field to the pagination handler that uses a `sort` interface.
 Then on the `GetTasks` function in the `taskHandler` I would use `Gorm` functions to apply the sorting to the query (like `db.Order("...")`).

-Filtering would need its own interface that can be extended to use specific fields on a struct.
+Filtering (search) would need its own interface that can be extended to use specific fields on a struct.
 The implementation would be very similar to pagination.

 This kind of abstraction would make it very easy to re-use this logic in any other potential handlers.